Fraudulent Websites

 • Archived Web Pages: ThreatNG analyzes archived web pages.
 This can help understand changes to a website and identify potential spoofing tactics used to create fraudulent sites.

-• Dark Web Presence: ThreatNG monitors the dark web for organizational mentions, ransomware events, and compromised credentials.
+• Dark Web Presence: ThreatNG monitors the dark web for mentions of organizations, ransomware events, and compromised credentials.
 Compromised credentials can facilitate fraudulent website attacks.

 • Technology Stack: ThreatNG identifies the technologies used by the organization.
-Attackers might use this information to craft more convincing fraudulent sites.
+Attackers may use this information to create more convincing fraudulent websites.

 6. Intelligence Repositories

-• ThreatNG maintains intelligence repositories for various data, including dark web information, compromised credentials, ransomware events, and domain-related data.
-These repositories provide context for investigating and understanding fraudulent website threats.
+• ThreatNG maintains intelligence repositories for various types of data, including information from the dark web, compromised credentials, ransomware events, and domain-related data.
+These repositories provide context for investigating and understanding threats from fraudulent websites.

 7. Working with Complementary Solutions